Shapes and orientations of massive halos in the statistically anisotropic universe: Results

 The left panel of Fig.~\ref{fig:ST_prob} shows the $\gs$-dependence of the PDFs of $s$, $P(s)$, for the three halo mass ranges of $\log_{10}[M_{\rm 200b}/(\hmsun)]\in(13,~13.5],~(14,~14.5]$ and $(15,~15.5]$ obtained from the L05, L2, and L4 runs, respectively.
 Each color line in this figure shows the result for $\gs =0$ (blue),~$\pm 0.1$ (green), and $\pm 1.0$ (orange), with dashed and solid lines indicating the positive and negative signs, respectively.
 The error bars represent the standard error across the three realizations for each value of $\gs$ within a given run (i.e., fixed $L_{\rm box}$ and $N_{\rm part}$).
 We note that all the PDFs in this paper are normalized to integrate into one over the entire domain.
 Though we focus on the relatively massive halos, the shape of the PDF itself seems to be consistent with the previous studies in the statistically isotropic universe (see, e.g., Ref.~\cite{2006MNRAS.367.1781A}), e.g., the peak of $P(s)$ is around $s=0.4$, and a weak mass dependence of the peak position is also visible in this figure.

-As for the $\gs$-dependence, from this figure, even in the statistically anisotropic universe with the $\gs$ values much larger than those currently favored by the CMB observations, it is hard to find the difference from the isotropic one.
+Regarding the $\gs$-dependence, Fig.~\ref{fig:ST_prob} shows that even for values of $\gs$ much larger than those currently allowed by the CMB observations, the distributions are still difficult to distinguish from the isotropic case.
+As shown later in Sec.~\ref{the halo orientations} (Fig.~\ref{fig:Conditional_PDF_Az_s}), the conditional PDFs $P(\hat{A}_z \mid s)$ exhibit a dependence on $\gs$.
+We discuss why this dependence is largely suppressed after marginalization.
 We also observe a similarly negligible deviation from the isotropic case in the PDFs of the triaxiality, $P(T)$, shown in the right panel of Fig.~\ref{fig:ST_prob}.
 Thus, we conclude that for the cluster-sized massive halos, the SA effect on the shape is negligible.
-We expect that the above results on the shapes can be understood as follows.
-As discussed in Refs.~\cite{shiraishi23, Masaki:2024hzn}, the power spectrum of initial linear matter overdensity fields given by Eq.~\eqref{eq:pksa} can be rewritten as